-The ARM C libraries use the relative form.
-For example, if the linker detects a definition of the ARM C library \\cpp\initialize\\aeabi, it uses the relative form of R\ARM\TARGET1 otherwise it uses the absolute form.
+The Arm C libraries use the relative form.
+For example, if the linker detects a definition of the Arm C library \\cpp\initialize\\aeabi, it uses the relative form of R\ARM\TARGET1 otherwise it uses the absolute form.

+Note Note -

-9.4.1 BPABI standard memory model on page 9-199.
-9.4.4 Mandatory symbol versioning in the BPABI DLL-like model on page 9-201.
-9.4.5 Automatic dynamic symbol table rules in the BPABI DLL-like model on page 9-202.
-9.4.6 Allowing the index of a PDAPI DLL bit was a bit means 0.202
+9.4.1 BPABI standard memory model on page 9-200.

+9.4.4 Mandatory symbol versioning in the BPABI DLL-like model on page 9-202.

+9.4.5 Automatic dynamic symbol table rules in the BPABI DLL-like model on page 9-203.

-9.4.6 Addressing modes in the BPABI DLL-like model on page 9-203.
+9.4.6 Addressing modes in the BPABI DLL-like model on page 9-204.

-9.4.3 Linker command-line options for bare metal and DLL-like models on page 9-200.
+9.4.3 Linker command-line options for bare metal and DLL-like models on page 9-201.

 Initialization of the execution environment and execution of the application.

 C++ initialization, construction and destruction.